protocolbuffers/protocolbuffers.github.io/content/getting-started/gotutorial.md

----
++++
-title: "Protocol Buffer Basics: Go"
+title = "Protocol Buffer Basics: Go" weight = 240
-weight: 240
-toc_hide: false
-linkTitle: "Go"
+linkTitle = "Go"
-no_list: "true"
-type: docs
-description: "This tutorial provides a basic Go programmers introduction to working with protocol buffers."
+description = "This tutorial provides a basic Go programmers introduction to working with protocol buffers." type = "docs"
----
++++

 This tutorial provides a basic Go programmer's introduction to working with protocol buffers, using the